mlisek96/BTApp/README.md

 > 👨‍💻 still working on it... trying to improve development of the app

-Click the link and check webpage: https://mlisek96.github.io/BTApp/
+Click the link and check the app: https://mlisek96.github.io/BTApp/

 ![demo_screenshot](src/images/demo_BTApp.png)